-The Data View in SPSS includes the exact same layout as the CSV file.
+The Data View in SPSS includes the exact same layout as the CSV file, with fewer headers.

 SPSS includes another view, called the Variable View.
 This view lists all the variables from your dataset with information about each, such as the variable type and the possible values.